tjd1234/cmpt383summer2022/docs/languages/racket/racket_propositional_logic.md

 #f
 ```

-This version compiles the expression to nand-only one, and then evaluates that
+This version compiles the expression to a nand-only one, and then evaluates it
-using `eval-nand`.
+using `eval-nand-only`.

 ### Simplifying a Propositional Expression